Skip to main content

 Written by Toshi Dávila

-Migrating Perforce data requires two steps: backup procedures and recovery procedures.
-Backup procedures must be performed on the source server and recovery procedures must be performed on the target server by Assembla operations team.
+Backup procedures must be performed on the source server while recovery procedures must be performed on the target server by Assembla operations team.

-• It’s possible that you may want to use the -q (quiet) option with p4 verify.
-Using the -q option will ensure that you will product output only when errors are detected.
+1. It’s possible that you may want to use the -q (quiet) option with p4 verify.
+Using the -q option ensures that you will product output only when errors are detected.

 2. Make a checkpoint by invoking p4d with the -jc (journal create) flag, or by using the p4 admin command: